If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 Oysters

 In addition to great wine, there’s so much delicious, locally sourced food to be had.
-In particular, the island is known for fantastic oysters.
+In particular, the island is known for its fantastic oysters.
 For awesome seafood and more, try eating at The Oyster Farm Shop or Kangaroo Island Fresh Seafoods.

 Gin Tasting

-Where to Stay on Kangaroo Island
+Where To Stay On Kangaroo Island

 Figuring out your Kangaroo Island accommodation can be quite a challenge.
-Hotels can be expensive and from our experience, many do not offer great value for your dollar.
+Hotels can be expensive, and from our experience, many do not offer great value for your dollar.
 Plus, since there are relatively few on the island, they sell out quickly.
-There are of course a plethora of Airbnb options, but they will be difficult to get to unless you are traveling with your own vehicle.
+There are of course, a plethora of Airbnb options, but they will be difficult to get to unless you are traveling with your own vehicle.

 If you do plan to book a hotel, make sure to do so well in advance.

-Stranraer Homestead – Best Accommodation on Kangaroo Island
+Stranraer Homestead – Best Accommodation On Kangaroo Island

 Things to do on Kangaroo Island